📑 Table of contents

 Weaknesses:

-- Less precise at following very detailed instructions than Claude
+- Less good at following very precise instructions than Claude

-- API can be unstable or have breaking changes
+- API sometimes unstable or with breaking changes

 - Less "personality" in responses

-Best for: Analyzing very long documents, multimodal tasks, budget-limited projects, Google integration.
+Best for: very long document analysis, multimodal, budget-limited projects, Google integration.

 Strengths: